yu55/notes/java_performace_the_definitive_guide_scott_oaks/java_performace_the_definitive_guide_scott_oaks.md

       * the young generation now occupies 0 bytes (and its size is 339 MB)
       * data in the old generation decreased from 457 MB to 392 MB
       * entire heap usage has decreased from 473 MB to 392 MB
       * The size of permgen is unchanged; it is not collected during most full GCs.
-(If permgen runs out of room, the JVM will run a full GC to collect pergmen, and you will see the size of permgen change—which is the only way to detect if permgen has been collected.
+(If permgen runs out of room, the JVM will run a full GC to collect pergmen, and you will see the size of permgen change-which is the only way to detect if permgen has been collected.
 Also, this example is from Java 7; the Java 8 output will include similar information on the metaspace.)
       * it has taken 1.3 seconds of real time, and 4.4 seconds of CPU time (again for four parallel threads)
     * timings taken from the GC log are a quick way to determine the overall impact of GC on an application using the throughput collector
     * adaptive and static heap size tuning